12 Accounting Jobs for Accounting Majors to Consider

 1. Accountant

 Accountants keep track of, analyze and archive an organization’s financial information.
-Depending on the size of the organization, accountants are also sometimes asked to give advice on how an organization should budget, spend and invest its money.
+Depending on the size of the organization, accountants are also sometimes asked to give advice on how an organization should create their budget, spend, invest, and control its money.
 Nearly every organization needs accountants, including hospitals, nonprofits, insurance firms, and more.
-After completing a bachelor’s degree, aspiring accountants should become state-certified by passing the Certified Public Accountant (CPA) exam, which is administered by the American Institute of Certified Public Accountants.
+After completing a bachelor’s degree, those who aspire for a career as an accountant should become state-certified by passing the Certified Public Accountant (CPA) exam, which is administered by the American Institute of Certified Public Accountants.

 Median annual wage: $69,350